Eyes - protecting your eyes

 - Wear sunglasses and hats on bright days.

-- Tell your parent if your eyes are sore.
+- Tell your parent or carer if your eyes are sore.

-- Tell your teacher if you can't see the blackboard/whiteboard or your book clearly.
+- Tell your teacher if you can't clearly see the blackboard/whiteboard or your book clearly.

 - Tell your teacher if the text is not clear.